hauru/sequelize-to-json/README.md

 ### Adding serialization methods to models

-To save on some typing and `require`ing across the application code, you can add serialization methods globally to all your models.
+To save yourself some typing and `require`ing across the application code, you can add serialization methods globally to all your models.
 Just use `define.classMethods` and `define.instanceMethods` options during Sequelize instantiation:

 ```js
 const db = new Sequelize(..., {